Comet Shoemaker–Levy 9: Longer-term effects

 The visible scars from the impacts could be seen on Jupiter for many months.
 They were extremely prominent, and observers described them as more easily visible than the Great Red Spot.
 A search of historical observations revealed that the spots were probably the most prominent transient features ever seen on the planet, and that although the Great Red Spot is notable for its striking color, no spots of the size and darkness of those caused by the SL9 impacts had ever been recorded before, or since.

 The impact produced many new species in the stratosphere of Jupiter.
 Long-lasting species are H_{2}O, CO, CS and HCN.
 H_{2}O emission was monitored between 2002 and 2019 with the Odin Space Telescope and showed a linear decline.
 Spectroscopic observers found that ammonia and carbon disulfide (CS_{2}) persisted in the atmosphere for at least fourteen months after the collisions, with a considerable amount of ammonia being present in the stratosphere as opposed to its normal location in the troposphere.
 CS was detected 19 years after the impact with the Atacama Submillimeter Telescope Experiment in the atmosphere of Jupiter.
 The CS total mass showed a 90% decrease.

-The new species can help to reveal the processes in Jupiter’s aurora.
+The new species can help to reveal the processes in Jupiter's aurora.
 ALMA detected CO and HCN.
 In and near the auroral region HCN was depleted.
 Chemical processes bonds HCN on large aurora-produced aerosols.
-JWST observations from December 2022 detected an increase of H_{2}O in the south polar region, while CO_{2} is depleted.
+James Webb Space Telescope observations from December 2022 detected an increase of H_{2}O in the south polar region, while CO_{2} is depleted.
 This is seen as an exchange of oxygen between the two molecules in the southern auroral region.
 HCN is also depleted towards the south polar region.

 Atmospheric temperatures dropped to normal levels much more quickly at the larger impact sites than at the smaller sites: at the larger impact sites, temperatures were elevated over a region 15000 to 20000 km wide, but dropped back to normal levels within a week of the impact.
 At smaller sites, temperatures 10 K (10 °C; 18 °F) higher than the surroundings persisted for almost two weeks.
-Global stratospheric temperatures rose immediately after the impacts, then fell to below pre-impact temperatures 2–3 weeks afterwards, before rising slowly to normal temperatures.
+Global stratospheric temperatures rose immediately after the impacts, then fell to below pre-impact temperatures two to three weeks afterwards, before rising slowly to normal temperatures.

-Comet Shoemaker-Levy 9 also caused ripples in the faint ring system of Jupiter, which were first observed by Galileo.
-13 years later, the New Horizons spacecraft en route to Pluto also observed ripples, suggesting that subsequent events may have also tilted the rings.
+Comet Shoemaker–Levy 9 also caused ripples in the faint ring system of Jupiter, which were first observed by Galileo.
+Thirteen years later, the New Horizons spacecraft en route to Pluto also observed ripples, suggesting that subsequent events may have also tilted the rings.
 Additionally it is predicted that the comet could have formed a new ring around Jupiter.